adityasengar/Hoffman_games/README.md

 - matrix_vs_t.dat: The 50x50 matrix (in default case) containing positions of human, machines, AI output after every 10 time steps
 - density_vs_t.dat: Density of human, machine, AI vs time

+# Analysis.nb

+This file is used to analyse the 2 output files, create movies and make plots